cerner/fhir.cerner.com/content/millennium/r4/general-clinical/allergy-intolerance.md

 The _revinclude parameter may be provided once with the value Provenance:target.
 Example: _revinclude=Provenance:target

-The _revinclude parameter may be provided with the _id parameter.
+The _revinclude parameter may be provided with the _id/patient parameter.
 Example: _id=74771957,S-75479691&_revinclude=Provenance:target

 When _revinclude is provided in a request to the closed endpoint, the OAuth2 token must include the user/Provenance.read scope.
 Currently patient/Provenance.read is not supported and hence _revinclude cannot be utilised for patient persona.